Search my site: 'Like' the Hear Dutch Here website on Facebook

 (de) spijbelaar click to hear 2 3 ('truant')

 You can say leraar Spaans click to hear 2 3 'teacher of Spanish, Spanish teacher' and leraar natuurkunde click to hear 'physics teacher.'
 For most subjects you can make compound words like wiskundeleraar click to hear 2 3 'math teacher' - but not for the languages, because the names of the languages can also be adjectives for the countries.
-'De Spaanse leraar' would be 'the teacher from Spain' - 'de Spaanse leraar scheikunde' is 'the chemistry teacher from Spain.'
+'De Spaanse leraar' would be 'the teacher from Spain' - 'de Spaanse leraar scheikunde' or 'de Spaanse scheikundeleraar' is 'the chemistry teacher from Spain.'

 Hij zit in de tweede klas click to hear 2 'He's in second grade'